7. Video Game Addiction

 We know that this intermediary period between childhood and adolescence is a sensitive time.
 Many children, especially boys, are drawn in by games in which power and violence predominate.
 These video games respond simultaneously to impulses aroused by puberty and to the need to escape the unpleasant realities of daily life (e.g., school).
 Such games are more and more commonly designed to be addictive.
 Today, children’s addiction to video games is an affliction recognized by both psychiatrists and psychologists.
 Of course, not every child who plays these games reaches this point, but addiction must be recognized as a danger.

+When asking how to stop video game addiction it’s important to understand the underlying mechanisms at play.
 Our brains are genetically programmed to seek pleasure and satisfy our impulses.
 It is only education that can lead children to control and defer their impulses.
 The pleasure of playing a video game and being forced to stop sets off a sensation of withdrawal from the so-called neurological reward circuit.
 This is the same addictive mechanism at work with drugs, cigarettes, and alcohol.

 The part of the brain which allows us to defer pleasure and control our emotions and impulses is located in the prefrontal lobe.
 If children regularly cave in the face of immediate gratification, they do not have the mental energy to self-regulate.
 From the age of 10 to 12, the prefrontal lobe, whose function is to inhibit, is far from being fully developed (which happens after the age of 20).
 What’s more, the less children try to stop themselves playing, the less they reinforce their inhibitive neural networks, and the more difficult this task becomes.